 Taxis are quite readily available in downtown Tampa and they're easy enough to hail outside any major attraction or along a busy shopping street.
-However, for those travelling from or around the suburbs, it is best to book a taxi ahead of time.
+That said, for those travelling from or around the suburbs, it's best to book a taxi ahead of time.

-While taxi fares in Tampa are reasonable, they might not be a financially viable mode for longer journeys.
-That said, it’s always useful to have a reputable taxi company’s number on hand.
+While taxi fares in Tampa are reasonable, they might not be a financially viable mode for longer journeys, but it’s always useful to have a reputable taxi company’s number on hand.
 Well-established taxi companies include the United Cab Company, Tampa Taxi and Yellow Cab of Tampa.

-Popular e-hailing services such as Uber and Lyft are pretty well established in Tampa.
-Fares are similar to taxi prices, but e-hailing tends to be more reliable and efficient.
-Users simply need to download the relevant app onto their smartphone and register using a credit card.
+Popular ride-hailing services such as Uber and Lyft are pretty well established in Tampa.
+Fares are similar to taxi prices, but ride-hailing tends to be more reliable and efficient.
+Users simply need to download the relevant app onto their smartphone and register using a bank card.

 Cycling in Tampa

-Over the last decade or so Tampa has become a more cycle-friendly city.
+Over the last decade or so, Tampa has become a more cycle-friendly city.
 There are now over 100 miles of cycle lanes and trails in and around the city.
 City authorities have also installed hundreds of bike racks and shower/locker facilities scattered throughout the downtown area.
-Buses and trollies in Tampa also have a limited number of spots for the storage of bikes.
+Buses in Tampa also have a limited number of spots for the storage of bikes.